cxr-eye-gaze/eye-gaze-dataset/DataProcessing/readme.md

 ## Requirements
-User needs to download the [Eye Gaze dataset](https://physionet.org/content/egd-cxr/1.0.0/) as well as the [MIMIC-CXR dataset](https://doi.org/10.13026/C2JT1Q).
+User needs to download the [Eye Gaze dataset](https://physionet.org/content/egd-cxr/1.0.0/) as well as the images from [MIMIC-CXR dataset](https://doi.org/10.13026/C2JT1Q).

 Note: The Eye Gaze dataset should be placed in the [Resources folder](../Resources).

 Once the files are downloaded then the following scripts are functional. **The Data Preperation section is totally optional and they are shared for transparency purposes.
 We have the pre-processed data hosted on Physionet.**

 ## Description
 There are four (4) folders containing the scripts used in the data preparation, data post-processing and validation tasks as described in the paper.

 ### [Data Preparation](./DataPreparation)
 This folder contains scripts to reproduce data preparation for the eye gaze experiment.
 There are 3 scripts (run in sequence) that were used to query the MIMIC-IV Database (Google Cloud Big Query) and apply the inclusion/exclusion criteria as described in the paper: